ahmetkwwkx88/Trying-something-new-idk-what-im-doing-/README.md

 you may ask, what does all these have to do with the ant story and my answer is, I don't know.
 I just wanted to talk about how I feel.
-How I see the world. so what about the ant story?
+How I see the world. so what about the ant story? there is a crack between the wall and the flooring of the house